audoantrung123/Parallel-Parking-Algorithm-for-Ackermann-Robot/README.md

 $$P_k = (I - KH)P_k(I - KH)^T + KRK^T$$

+Kalman Filter is an optimal filter used to estimate the state of a dynamical system based on noisy measurements.
+In this case, we use Kalman Filter to estimate the position and orientation of the Ackerman robot car.

+State:

 $$x_k = [x, y, \theta]^T$$

+represents the position (𝑥,𝑦) and orientation θ of the car at time step k.

+Control input

 $$u_k = [v, \delta]^T$$

+represents the velocity v and steering angle δ of the car.

+Measurement output:

 $$h(x_k) =
 \begin{bmatrix}